Kesavar-Kabilar/Reading-Handwritten-Numbers-Letters/README.md

 Numbers and Letters

 	Data
-		Copy files emnist-bymerge-test.csv, emnist-bymerge-train.csv, and emnist-bymerge-mapping.txt into this folder.
+		Must create a new folder named "Data" and copy files emnist-bymerge-test.csv, emnist-bymerge-train.csv, and emnist-bymerge-mapping.txt into this folder.
 Omitted in this post due to the extremely large file size.
 	HandWrittenNumbers.ipynb
 		Builds, and trains a keras sequential deep neural network with approximately 97% accuracy User can see the some pictures of certain test number and compare it to the predicted value by the model